The Issue: Even Casablanca Isn’t Far Enough Away to Avoid A California Residency Audit

 The stark lesson: even going all the way to China might not make you a nonresident.

 And that’s the crux of the problem for expats.
-It’s relatively easy to change domicile from California to another state (register to vote, get a driver’s license, obtain long-term living accommodations).
-But it’s hard to do that in a foreign country, especially if all you are doing is working under an employment contract.
-As a result, expats have to take extraordinary steps to change their residency.
-This may involve first changing domicile and residency to another state, and then moving overseas.
-Or it may mean taking on permanent resident status in the other country.
+It’s relatively easy to change domicile from California to another state (register to vote, get a driver’s license, obtain long-term living accommodations, find a job, open financial accounts, all while reducing California contacts).
+But it’s difficult to do that in a foreign country, especially if all you are doing is working under an employment contract, and especially if you don’t obtain a permanent visa.
+As a result, expats often have to take extraordinary steps to change their residency.
+This may involve changing domicile and residency to another US state first, and then moving overseas.
+Or it may mean taking on the cost and inconvenience of establishing contacts showing permanent residency status in the other country, even if the real purpose of the move is only to work for a period of time.
 At the very least, it requires thoughtful planning, not just buying a plane ticket and taking off.

 The Safe Harbor Rule, Such As It Is